Tropical Storm Barry (2013): Central America and Yucatán

 The precursor to Barry produced significant rains in Nicaragua, causing flooding in 14 districts in the North Caribbean Coast Autonomous Region.
 Heavy rains in Honduras, peaking at 4 in in La Ceiba, resulted in floods that damaged 60 homes and affected 300 people.
 Several landslides occurred in Iriona, blocking off roadways.
 A likely tornado struck the community of Limón, destroying 9 homes and damaging 91 more.
 Four people were injured when their home was lifted and dropped back down.
 In southern Belize, an estimated 10 in of rain fell in 24 hours, causing several rivers to top their banks.
 In some areas, culverts were washed away.
 At least 54 people living along Hope Creek were relocated to shelters.
 In El Salvador, six minors were swept away by a flooded creek; five were quickly rescued but one remains missing and is presumed killed.
 Two people were injured after being struck by lightning.
 In the Mexican state of Yucatán, wind gusts to 48 mph and heavy rains downed trees and power lines.
 More than 26,000 residents temporarily lost hydroelectric power after lightning struck a power station and caused a fire.

 Eastern Mexico

 As Tropical Depression Two emerged into the Bay of Campeche on June 18, the Government of Mexico issued a tropical storm watch for coastal areas between Punta El Lagarto and Barra Da Nautla.
 The watch was upgraded to a tropical storm warning early on June 19.
 Following the storm's intensification that day, the warning was expanded northward to Tuxpan.
 Officials dispatched 34,250 workers to set up refugee camps throughout the state.
 Across Veracruz, approximately 2,000 people sought refuge in shelters.

 Heavy rains in Veracruz, peaking at 14.6 in in Misantla, brought more than a dozen rivers to critical levels and triggered flash floods that killed two people.
 As a precautionary measure, officials urged 4,000 residents along La Antigua River to evacuate.
 Several landslides occurred in the states of Guerrero and Puebla.
 Two people were swept away by a river in Oaxaca.
+The storm damaged 382 homes, 19 schools, and four health centers.
+Total damage in Veracruz was estimated to be Mex$4.53 billion (US$355 million).